Safety & Regulation

-The FUV’s top speed is 80 mph.
-The range is 70 miles with a full charge on the base model and 130 miles with the extended battery model.
+The FUV Evergreen’s top speed is 75 mph, with a range of 100 miles under average conditions.
 Driving at a high speed for an extended period will affect the range.
 We will provide more information on range under varied driving conditions once we have more real-world testing data from the Evergreen Edition vehicles.

 The FUV has three methods of braking: a hydraulic brake pedal, a regen hand lever, and an electronic parking brake.

 The hydraulic brake pedal is locate on the driver’s right side, and is used just like a traditional foot brake found in cars – to slow the vehicle or hold a complete stop.

 The foot-brake pedal and the regen lever can be used together while driving the FUV to more rapidly slow down the vehicle.

 The FUV enclosures are add-on features and can be easily attached or detached to the vehicle.
 There will be two enclosure styles: soft-shell and hard-shell.
 We look forward to sharing a vehicle configurator to customize your vehicle in the near future.
 In the meantime, please review our target specifications.

 The FUV includes a series of safety features.
 The upper frame is designed to protect in the rare event of a rollover and the front face features impact energy absorption zones.
 FUV seating includes a standard 3-point safety belt paired with a second 2-point belt over the opposing shoulder.